 A picture book about the life of Abbie Burgess, who is known for keeping her family’s lighthouse lit in her father’s absence.
 This one was featured on Reading Rainbow.
 By Peter Roop and Connie Roop, illustrated by Peter E. Hanson.

-Alice Rumphius is called the Lupine Lady because of her love of the flowers and for scattering seeds wherever she goes.
+After a life of travel, Alice Rumphius settles down in a house by the sea and is called the Lupine Lady because of her love of the flowers and for scattering seeds wherever she goes.
 By Barbara Cooney.

 Part of the Meg Duncan Mysteries series.
 By Holly Beth Walker.

 Twelve-year-old Phineas Hall and his fifteen-year-old sister, Althea, have recently moved to Maine with their father, Professor Hall, because he got a job working at the small Vandemark College.
 When the patriarch of the Vandemark family dies and leaves a real Egyptian mummy to the college, Professor Hall is put in charge of the exhibit, and the kids investigate the mystery that surrounds the mummy.
 By Cynthia Voigt.

 About a boy from a poor, troubled family during World War II.
 By Mary Downing Hahn.